Lentivirus Pseudotyped with Coronavirus Spike (S) Protein

 We developed a number of proprietary techniques to optimize our pseudotyping protocol.
 As a result, our optimized virus exhibits much higher transduction efficiency as compared to published protocols.
 We carried out extensive experimental validation of our virus.
 The results showed that SARS-CoV-2 S protein and SARS-CoV-2 S protein with D614G mutation pseudotyped lentivirus could efficiently transduce 293T cells expressing high levels of the human ACE2 receptor, but not 293T cells in which ACE2 expression is absent or low, using fluorescent reporter (Figure 1) and luciferase reporter (Figure 4).
 We, therefore, recommend using our ACE2-expressing cell lines that have been optimized for transduction with SARS-CoV-2 S protein or VSV-G pseudotyped virus.

-Below are the results of transduction test (Figure 1), luciferase assay (Figure 2) and Western blot (Figure 3).
+Below are the results of transduction test (Figure 1, Figure 2, Figure 3), luciferase assay (Figure 4) and Western blot (Figure 5).